laro/Cilia/2 Standard Lib/6 TextStream & CLI.md

 #### Operator `>>`

 Input stream operators `>>`, similar to C++ iostreams:
-- `cin >> word`

-But TextStreams are stateless only, i.e. there are no "state manipulators".

-Using input descriptors to control the behaviour:
 ```
 Int i
 cin >> i

-UInt address
-cin >> Hex(address)

 Float f
 cin >> f